newmanar/SIADS593/README.md

   -  Predictive_Analysis_Notebook.ipynb - Predictive modeling using Linear Regression and Vector Autoregression

 Notes for use:
 - COVID-19 raw data can be obtained through the COVID Act Now [website](https://covidactnow.org).
 Instructions for obtaining an API key are provided [here](https://apidocs.covidactnow.org/#register).
+The user will need to uncomment cells in the Setup Notebook to process data via the API.
 - The notebooks in the source directory assume that all referenced data are in the same path/directory.
 - Any file in the data directory that is zipped must be unzipped for use.